High Court Rules State Law Controls Whether Children Conceived After Father's Death Are Entitled to Social Security

 "Few would suggest that it is improper for taxpayers to maximize their deductions under our tax laws to preserve income for themselves and their families -- even though they are, by their actions, reducing the amount of money available to government for its public purposes," the court wrote.
 "So long as the law allows competent persons to engage in Medicaid planning, incompetent persons, through their guardians, should have the same right, subject to the legal constraints laid out herein."

-Editor's note: Five New Jersey members of ElderLawAnswers were involved in this important case.
+Editor's note: Five current or former New Jersey members of ElderLawAnswers were involved in this important case.
 Donald D. Vanarelli represented Richard Keri.
 Linda S. Ershow-Levenberg argued the case for amicus curiae (friend of the court) New Jersey Chapter of National Academy of Elder Law Attorneys.
 Janet B. Lurie and Sharon Rivenson Mark submitted briefs for amicus curiae New Jersey State Bar Association, and Ms. Mark and Mary E. WanderPolo submitted briefs on behalf of amici curiae National Academy of Elder Law Attorneys and Guardianship Association of New Jersey, Inc.